Learn about research from both sides of the process.

 The information you read in your textbooks and learn about in courses comes from studies just like those being conducted at UMKC.
 Because you attend a research-intensive university, you have the unique opportunity to collaborate with faculty and also volunteer as research participants.

 Mentored research experiences with nationally known scholars advance our knowledge of human behavior and help our students develop research and analysis skills.
-Every year approximately 60 undergraduate students work with faculty mentors on research projects.
-Many present their work at UMKC, and some have even presented their findings overseas.
+Every year many of our undergraduate students work with faculty mentors on research projects.
+Most present their work at research conferences here at UMKC, and some have even presented their findings at national or international conferences.

 Students in PSYCH 490/491 work independently under the supervision of a research mentor and participate as research assistants on research projects.
 These courses can be taken for one to three credit hours during the 16-week semester.
 Generally, students are expected to work three hours per week for each credit in which they are enrolled.